memelissa/ucsd-cse12-sp22.github.io/_lectures/lecture1.md

 - 5 min: q/a
 - 15 min: Handout + discussion

-Before the first lecture, there are no videos to watch.
-You should familiarize yourself with the [syllabus](../syllabus.html).
+Before the first lecture, there are two videos to watch.
+You should also familiarize yourself with the [syllabus](../syllabus.html).

 Videos (to watch **before** your problem session on March 31):